MarksMakerSpace/filament-profiles/README.md

 And add any ideas for features you would like to see [here](https://github.com/MarksMakerSpace/filament-profiles/issues/new?template=feature_request.md&title=💡%20[FEAT]+).

+Or if you just have some thoughts you would like to share or discuss, go [here](https://github.com/MarksMakerSpace/filament-profiles/discussions)

 If you find this site useful and want to help keep it ad-free, please consider supporting us on [Patreon](https://www.patreon.com/marksmakerspace).
 Your membership will go towards hosting, maintenance and ongoing improvements.

 Thank you all and happy printing.